 While employee handbooks are not required, creating, maintaining and regularly updating a company handbook is a best practice to follow.
-An employee handbook lays out basic information to employees about company polities and the employment relationship.
+An employee handbook lays out basic information to employees about company policies and the employment relationship.
 But creating and implementing your handbook is insufficient – it is a living and breathing document that must be updated regularly (ideally annually) to ensure compliance with evolving federal, state and local laws as well as fast-moving changes to technology.

 A properly drafted employee handbook is a valuable communication tool to help employers avoid legal problems and relay expectations, especially with the proliferation of technology use both in and outside of the workplace.
 From smart phones to tablets, employees regularly conduct both personal and professional business using various devices.
 Clear and concise employer-issued policies, such as those that govern social media use, computer use, data security, and bring your own device (BYOD), help set the expectations for both the employees and employers on what behavior is appropriate and can help protect employers from liability if an issue arises.